-Option Description -j Specifies the JAVA_HOME path to use on the Ambari -java-home Server and all hosts in the cluster.
-By default when you do
+Option Description -j -java-home Specifies the JAVA_HOME path to use on the Ambari Server and all hosts in the cluster.
+By default when you do not specify this option, Setup downloads the Oracle JDK 1.6 binary to /var/lib/ambari-server/resources on the Ambari Server and installs the JDK to /usr/jdk64.

-Option Description

-not specify this option, Setup downloads the Oracle JDK 1.6 binary to /var/lib/ambari-server/resources on the Ambari Server and installs the JDK to /usr/ jdk64.

 Use this option when you plan to use a JDK other than the default Oracle JDK 1.6.
 See JDK Requirements for more information on the supported JDKs.
 If you are using an alternate JDK, you must manually install the JDK on all hosts and specify the Java Home path during Ambari Server setup.
 This path must be valid on all hosts.
-For example.

-ambari-server setup -j /usr/java/default

--5 Setup runs silently.
-Accepts all default prompt values.

--silent

--V Prints verbose info and warning messages to the console during Setup.
+For example. ambari-server setup -j /usr/java/default -S Setup runs silently.
+Accepts all default prompt values. -silent -v Prints verbose info and warning messages to the console during Setup. -verbose g -c -jce-policy Use specified jce_policy.

-verbose

--c Use specified jce_policy.
 Must be valid on the Ambari Server host.

--jce-policy
+Option Description

--i Use specified JDK file in local filesystem instead of
+-i -jdk-location Use specified JDK file in local filesystem instead of downloading

--jdk-location

 -g Start Ambari Server in debug mode

-debug
+-debug